 Marriages do not always work out for the benefit or happiness of both spouses.
 Some divorces are mutual, and both parties involved in a marriage wish to split up in the simplest way possible.
 Though divorces are often portrayed as bitter, there are situations in which couples can peacefully and fairly split their assets.
-However, when deciding between divorce mediation or hiring a divorce attorney, it’s essential to ensure that you’re making the right decision.
-If your divorce is not handled correctly, you could suffer from the consequences for years after it is finalized.
+However, when deciding between divorce mediation or hiring a divorce attorney, it’s essential to make sure you’re making the right decision.
+If your divorce is not handled correctly, you could suffer from the consequences for years.

 The Difference Between Divorce Mediators & Divorce Attorneys

 To understand the difference between mediators and attorneys, it's important to remember that the purpose of any divorce is to produce a divorce agreement.
 The agreement includes the terms of property division, alimony, child support, and child custody.
 Couples can create this agreement outside of court on their own terms, or bring it before a judge in litigation.

 When a couple decides to divorce, both parties typically hire their own attorney.
 Attorneys solely represent your interests and work on your behalf to argue for a divorce agreement favorable to your goals and needs.
 Even if both parties have every intention of treating each other fairly, it's entirely possible that your divorce will require litigation before a judge.
 An attorney ensures your case will be competently and thoroughly presented in court, and in some cases may gather evidence to weaken or contradict the other side's case.